caglartoklu/pyin.vim/README.markdown

 ## Usage
-This plugin defines two commands:
+This plugin defines two main commands:

 - `PyinvimExecuteAndAppend`
    takes the Python code, runs it, and appends its output to the buffer.